How to Plan a Road Trip – The Definitive Guide 2023

 Our 4×4 Hilux bush camper in Africa

-Being an ex-safari hire vehicle, our bush camper came pre-fitted with all we needed for off-grid travel including a pop-up tent.
+Being an ex-Safari hire vehicle, our bush camper came pre-fitted with all we needed for off-grid travel, including a pop-up tent.

-All vehicles need their fair share of pre-road trip preparation and 4wds especially so.
+All vehicles need their fair share of pre-road trip preparation, and 4wds especially so.

 1. Mobile and Satellite Network

-Better to have the phone and not need to use it, than the other way around.
+Better to have the phone and not need to use it than the other way around.

-This is the right time to make mention that you may find certain mobile phone apps do not open because the latest version of the app has not been downloaded.
+This is the right time to mention that you may find certain mobile phone apps do not open because the latest version of the app has not been downloaded.

 Satellite for satellite phone network